orsonteodoro/oiledmachine-overlay/README.md

 Many of these packages especially non-free software also require you to manually obtain the installer or files to install and may require you to register on their website.
-The required files are listed in the ebuild but may require some mental gynmanstics to find the exact name.
+The required files are listed in the ebuild but may require some mental gynmanstics to find the actual name.

 ## Broken / Still in development